Mrs A. V. Roberts: History

 Anna Maude "Dollie" (Note: One reference equates the nickname "Dollie" with Dorothy.)
 Draper was born sometime around 1882, daughter of Georgina Draper née Pressnell (often Presnell), and W. H. Draper (c.
 1853 – 7 March 1927).
-She grew up in Brunswick, and later at Shepparton in country Victoria.
+She grew up in Brunswick, and later at Shepparton in Victoria.
 Roberts' maternal grandfather, (William) Henry Pressnell, was locally notable as a centenarian.
 (Note: Other newspapers tell a different story: that Henry Pressnell, father of Mrs Draper, would celebrate his 77th birthday in March 1897.)
 He died 23 May 1911 at the Drapers' home 15 Milton Street, Ascot Vale.

 On 2 August 1905 she married Albert Victor Roberts (1874 – 24 August 1944), who worked on his father's farm "Riverside" at Murchison, Victoria and with his brother James managed "Moora Park", Rushworth, in the 1890s.
 For many years they lived on the land; in 1909 he was appointed farm manager at Shepparton Agricultural High School. and around 1910 running sheep at "Shirley Grange", near Cavendish, until at least 1913.
 He was insolvent in 1913 and bankrupt in 1915.

 They moved to Sydney sometime before 1920.
 In 1921 she was appointed, (Note: The title "JP" was, twenty years earlier, cynically characterised as "rewarding political supporters" with honours which "cost nothing, involve no pay, but mightily please the recipients".) with Millicent Preston-Stanley and Mrs J. A. Wilson, one of New South Wales' first women Justices of the Peace and a charter member of the Women Justices Association.
 By 1924 they were living at 74 Gerard Street, Cremorne, perhaps purchased in March 1923.

 He leased, from Closer Settlement Ltd, land at "Ferrodale", an estate near Raymond Terrace, for subleasing, but lost on the deal.
 He was declared bankrupt in 1937.

 No further reports have been found.